MissGrace-93/Tidy-Tuesday-R/README.md

 # Tidy-Tuesday-R

-Data visualisations created from the "Tidy Tuesday" challenge, using R.
+Data visualisations created using data from the "Tidy Tuesday" challenge, using R.